IBM/aspera-cli/README.md

 - Any generated file in the container will be lost on container (shell) exit.
 Including configuration files and downloaded files.
 - No possibility to upload files located on the host system

-#### Details on the container
+#### Container: Details

-The container image is built from this [Dockerfile](Dockerfile): the entry point is `ascli` and the default command is `help`.
+The container image is built from this [Dockerfile](Dockerfile.tmpl.erb): the entry point is `ascli` and the default command is `help`.

-If you want to run the image with a shell, execute with option: `--entrypoint bash`, and give argument `-l` (bash login to override the `help` default argument)
+If you want to run the image with a shell, execute with option: `--entrypoint bash`, and give argument `-l` (`bash` login option to override the `help` default argument)

-The container can also be execute for individual commands like this: (add `ascli` commands and options at the end of the command line, e.g. `-v` to display the version)
+The container can also be executed for individual commands like this: (add `ascli` commands and options at the end of the command line, e.g. `-v` to display the version)

 ```bash
 podman run --rm --tty --interactive martinlaurent/ascli:latest